Grid homology for singular links in lens space and a resolution cube: Introduction

-On the other hand, in \cite{46590c91-7ad9-3a60-87b6-4a8ddc2d37fe}, Sucharit Sarkar and Jiajun Wang pointed out a criterion that ensures the count of holomorphic disks is combinatorial.
+On the other hand, in \cite{46590c91-7ad9-3a60-87b6-4a8ddc2d37fe}, Sarkar and Wang pointed out a criterion that ensures the count of holomorphic disks is combinatorial.
 A combinatorial version of knot Floer homology (so-called grid homology) first appeared in \cite{MR2480614}.
-Later, Manolescu, Ozsv\'ath, Szab\'o, and Thurston generalized the construction to links and extended the base ring to $\ZZ$ via a sign assignment (See \cite{MR2372850},\cite{Gallais2007SignRF}).
+Later, Manolescu, Ozsv\'ath, Szab\'o, and Thurston \cite{MR2372850} generalized the construction to links and extended the base ring to $\ZZ$ via a sign assignment (See also \cite{Gallais2007SignRF}).
 The book \textit{Grid homology for knots and links} (\cite{MR3381987}) gives a detailed and complete description of this theory.

-Lens spaces are defined as rational surgeries on the unknot in $S^3$, i.e. $L(p,q)=S^3_{p/q}(U)$.
+Lens spaces are defined as rational surgeries on the unknot in $S^3$, i.e., $L(p,q)=S^3_{-p/q}(U)$.
 They are the simplest manifolds in terms of Heegaard decomposition other than $S^3$.
-In \cite{MR2429242}, Baker, Grigsby and Hedden constructed grid diagrams for knots and links in lens spaces and proved that the combinatorially defined theory coincides with the existing one.
-In \cite{Celoria_2023}, Celoria constructed a sign assignment for grid diagrams of lens space links, and then the invariance of this oriented theory was proved by Tripp in \cite{tripp2021gridhomologylensspace}.
-In \cite{MR3677933}, Harvey and O'Donnol also considered grid homology for spatial graphs in $S^3$ (Bao also considered Heeggard Floer homology for bipartite graphs in \cite{bao2018floerhomologyembeddedbipartite}).
+In \cite{MR2429242}, Baker, Grigsby, and Hedden constructed grid diagrams for knots and links in lens spaces and proved that the combinatorially defined theory coincides with the existing one.
+In \cite{Celoria_2023}, Celoria constructed a sign assignment for grid diagrams of lens space links, and then the invariance of this oriented theory was proved by Tripp \cite{tripp2021gridhomologylensspace}.
+In \cite{MR3677933}, Harvey and O'Donnol also considered grid homology for spatial graphs in $S^3$ (Bao also considered Heegaard Floer homology for bipartite graphs in \cite{bao2018floerhomologyembeddedbipartite}).
+More recently, Kubota further developed properties of grid homology for spatial graphs in \cite{MR4701948}, \cite{Kubota2023SomePO} and \cite{kubota2024gridhomologyspatialgraphs}.

 In this paper, we generalize previous constructions to singular links in lens spaces in a combinatorial way.
-Specifically, we will \begin{itemize} \item First, define three versions of grid homology for singular links in lens spaces and prove that they are well-defined invariants; \item Then, construct skein exact sequences and a resolution cube for grid homology of lens space links; \item Finally, extend the base ring of our theory from $\ZZ/2\ZZ$ to $\ZZ$ via an appropriate choice of sign assignment. \end{itemize}
+Specifically, we will \begin{itemize} \item First, define three versions of grid homology for singular links in lens spaces and prove that they are well-defined invariants; \item Then, construct skein exact sequences and a resolution cube for the grid homology of lens space links; \item Finally, extend the base ring of our theory from $\ZZ/2\ZZ$ to $\ZZ$ via an appropriate choice of sign assignment. \end{itemize}